 Foxtel Now is continuing to expand its list of compatible devices.
 Check back frequently to see new updates!

 Foxtel Now — Definitely a Winner!

 Foxtel Now may have launched relatively recently, but it’s already a vast improvement from its predecessor, Foxtel Play.
 With an ever-expanding on demand library and promises for more device support in the future, we’re expecting the service to be a big win for Foxtel.

 Still skeptical?
-Try Foxtel Now free for two weeks to see what it’s all about.
+Try Foxtel Now free for 10 days to see what it’s all about.
 The trial is open to both new and previous Foxtel Play subscribers, so everyone has the chance to give the fresh service a test run.